- 8 Eggs

 Tips for Kids

 Choose their favourite fillings to make this omelette super tasty – such as cheese, ham, smoked salmon, peppers, mushrooms or sweetcorn.
-Why not give your little one some extra fibre by trying wholemeal bread?
+If they aren't keen on wholemeal toast, try 50:50.

 Nutrition labels on the front of packaging